-Name of the external syslog server.
+Name Name of the external syslog server.

-IP address

-IP address of the external syslog server.
+IP address IP address of the external syslog server.

-Port of the external syslog server.
+Port Port of the external syslog server.

 Protocol

 Protocol (TCP/UDP) used to communicate with the external syslog server.

 4.1.5 802.1X supplicant

 These are the settings for the 802.1X supplicant functionality, which authenticates the device towards the LAN at a switch infrastructure secured by 802.1X.
 These are located under Management > 802.1X supplicant.

-'''

-Use the 802.1X supplicant feature to authenticate the device to an 802.1X secured switch infrastructure using the device's ethemet ports.
+Use the 802.1X supplicant feature to authenticate the device to an 802.1X secured switch infrastructure using the device's ethernet ports.

-Configure 802.1X supplicant...

-'''

-4.1.5.1 Configuring the 802.1X supplicant

-You configure the 802.1X supplicant functionality under Management > 802.1X supplicant > Configure 802.1X supplicant.
+4.1.5.1 Configuring the 802.1X supplicant You configure the 802.1X supplicant functionality under Management > 802.1X supplicant > Configure 802.1X supplicant.

-Configure 802.1X supplica ? ×

-Interface-Name: INTRANET

-Method: none \sim

-Username:

-Password: Show

-ОК Cano el

-Interface name

-The name of the LAN interface.
+Interface name The name of the LAN interface.
 Currently there is only the interface INTRANET, and this cannot be changed.

-Method

-The EAP method used to authenticate at the 802.1X infrastructure.

-User name

-The user name to use to authenticate at the 802.1X infrastructure.
+Method The EAP method used to authenticate at the 802.1X infrastructure.
+User name The user name to use to authenticate at the 802.1X infrastructure.
+Password The password to use to authenticate at the 802.1X infrastructure.

-Password

-The password to use to authenticate at the 802.1X infrastructure.

 Support for authentication by means of client certificates will follow in a future LCOS LX version.

-4.1.6 Software update

-The LANCOM Auto Updater allows the automatic updating of on-site LANCOM devices without further user intervention.
+4.1.6 Software update The LANCOM Auto Updater allows the automatic updating of on-site LANCOM devices without further user intervention.
 LANCOM devices can search for new software updates, and download and install them without any user interaction.
 You can choose whether to install security updates, release updates, or all updates automatically.
 If you choose not to use automatic updates, the feature can still be used to check for the availability of new updates.
 The LANCOM Auto Updater contacts the LANCOM update server to check for updates and firmware downloads.
 Communication is based on HTTPS.
 When contacting the server, the LANCOM device uses previously installed TLS certificates for validation.
 Furthermore, the firmware files for current LANCOM devices are signed.
 The LANCOM Auto Updater validates this signature before uploading any firmware.
 The configuration for the LANCOM Auto Updater in LANconfig is located under Management > Software update.